 What does NEM 3.0 mean for the future of solar?

-Because California leads the nation in solar power, NEM 3.0 will serve as a litmus test for other states looking to reduce their greenhouse gas emissions and expand clean energy programs.
+California leads the nation in solar power, and NEM 3.0 will serve as a litmus test for other states looking to reduce their greenhouse gas emissions and expand clean energy programs.

 Although battery storage devices are incentivized under the Inflation Reduction Act of 2022, adoption has consistently lagged—with recent estimates revealing only 6% of residential solar systems include battery storage.
-NEM 3.0 will demonstrate how willing customers are to adopt this newer technology and whether devaluing the price of solar promotes—or inhibits—sector growth.
+NEM 3.0 will demonstrate how willing customers are to adopt this newer technology.

-Early industry analyses reveal solar at typical prices, excluding financing, in SCE an approximate six-year payback under NEM 2.0, and estimates an approximate nine-year payback under NEM 3.0.
-Customers purchasing solar battery storage can expect a similar nine-year packback under NEM 3.0 even though the upfront cost is higher, because energy storage can be programmed to store excess energy during off-peak hours and export during on-peak hours.
+Early industry analyses reveal solar without storage at typical prices, excluding financing, in SCE an approximate six-year payback under NEM 2.0, and estimates an approximate nine-year payback under NEM 3.0.
+Customers purchasing solar battery storage can expect a similar nine-year payback under NEM 3.0 even though the upfront cost is higher because energy storage can be programmed to store excess energy during off-peak hours and export during on-peak hours.